 15 - Perfectionist - Eating with other people.
 Rather eat alone in private peacefully.
 Glib, stupid questions: So how’s life treating you?
 When other people ignorantly assume what’s good for them is also good for the Perfectionist.
 When people make decisions based on group consensus rather than making up their own mind.
 When a boss digs into the details of what they’re doing (micromanagement).
 When people are more concerned with appearing good than being good.
 When people make a fuss and complain about trivial things.
 When people shame other people for doing harmless things.
 Rules that are unnecessary, senseless or pointless.
 Working in teams.

 16 - Enhancer - People who are not true to their word.
 Working without a clear goal.
 Working with or under incompetent people.
+Having to put up with mediocrity from people, systems or organisations.
 Disruptions, surprises and uninvited guests.
 Being forced to improvise.
 People who talk too much.
 People who are all over the place.
 People who are late or keep the Enhancer waiting.
 People who stubbornly persist with an argument after being proven wrong.
 People who do not think before they speak and pretend to listen and understand what they are told when they really don’t.
 People who pry into other people’s business.
 Going outside during the day.
 Senseless rules and procedures.
 Being blamed for the mistakes of others.
 Being forced to attend events that are of no interest to the Enhancer.

 13 - Practitioner - Will stay on track.